 Sometimes it can be hard to identify what you're feeling.
-You can tell something is up but you don't quite know why - which can lead us into a heightened state, and sometimes with no resolution.
-Emotions are strongly connected to physical sensations, and learning to be able to listen to your body will help you name and understand your emotions, and ultimately yourself, better.
+You can tell something is up but you don't quite know why.
+This can lead us into a heightened state, and sometimes with no resolution.
+Emotions are strongly connected to physical sensations and learning to be able to listen to your body will help you better name and understand your emotions, and ultimately better understand yourself.

 Listening to Your Body

 You’re body tells you a lot.
 But with the hustle and bustle of everyday life it’s easy to miss something it’s saying.
 This could be missing a cue from your body that you’re on the verge of getting sick or that you’re exhausting yourself.
 This could be missing a cue from your body that you’re not safe, or your values are being challenged.
-In order to better understand your emotions, you first need to be able to listen to your body.
+You first need to be able to listen to your body in order to better understand your emotions.

 Have you ever felt a knot in your stomach before a big event?
 This connection can be so strong that 50-90% of people with IBS also are diagnosed with anxiety or depression.
 The link between emotions and physical sensations was examined through heat mapping over 700 participants from Finland, Sweden, and Taiwan.
 I often hear from clients about sweaty palms and a flutter in their chest when they are nervous or anxious.
 I hear about a flushed face and tense shoulders with anger, and heavy limbs with sadness.
 Everyone is different, but if you are unsure where to even start looking this graphic can be a helpful guide.
 Use this to get you started on thinking about and paying attention to where you feel different emotions in your body.